Get Started on VS Code

 Next Steps

 You're all set!
-You can now create your first app with Uno Platform.
+You can create your first Uno Platform app.